Katie M. Witter, MBA

-Katie and husband David Witter are wealth strategists who have co-owned the firm together since 2009.
+Katie and her husband, David Witter, are wealth strategists who have co-owned the firm together since 2009.

-The powerful partnership enables Katie and David to develop superior wealth management solutions for Financial Harvest clients and produce strategic partnerships with other professionals to help clients with preserving their wealth, mitigating taxes, transferring wealth to loved ones efficiently, asset protection, and charitable gifting.
+The powerful partnership enables Katie and David to develop superior wealth management solutions for Financial Harvest clients and produce strategic partnerships with other professionals to help clients preserve their wealth, mitigate taxes, transfer wealth to loved ones efficiently, and enhance asset protection and charitable gifting.

 “When exploring career paths, I knew I wanted to build relationships with people, and I knew I liked marketing and learning about finance and investments,” Katie said.
-“My father was a businessman and my mentor all throughout college in regard to ‘what I was going to do with my life’ upon graduation.
+“My father was a businessman and my mentor throughout college regarding ‘what I was going to do with my life’ upon graduation.

 “The first week I was home from the University of Florida, he scheduled time for me to meet with his stockbroker.
-It was during that meeting, I learned about the significance of saving and the power of compounding.
+During that meeting, I learned about the significance of saving and the power of compounding.
 He went through the Wall Street Journal with me and taught me how to read the investment section.

-“I was intrigued and a passion for helping people with money ensued.
-While working for three years in marketing, my free time was dedicated to studying for the GMAT to prepare for business school where I focused on Finance and Investment Management.
+“I was intrigued, and my passion for helping people with money ensued.
+While working for three years in marketing, my free time was dedicated to studying for the GMAT to prepare for business school, where I focused on Finance and Investment Management.

 “There’s an old cliché that you’re not supposed to mix business and pleasure, but David and I strongly disagree.”

-The duo both entered the Financial Planning industry in 2002, but didn’t meet until 2008.
+The duo entered the Financial Planning industry in 2002 but didn’t meet until 2008.
 And it wasn’t long after their first jog together that they fell in love.

-When they were engaged to be married, they sketched out their life dreams, one of which was building a wealth management firm together as a husband and wife team.
+When they were engaged to be married, they sketched out their life dreams, including building a wealth management firm together as a husband and wife team.
 Yes, partners in life AND in business.

 “The commonality of our core values has really allowed us to work incredibly well together.
-Everything boils down to your belief system and if that is aligned, your relationship and business will thrive.
+Everything boils down to your belief system; if that is aligned, your relationship and business will thrive.

 “We’ve also found our skill sets and strengths complement each other.
 While they are very different, it allows us the autonomy to excel in our individual areas of expertise and then come together, working as a team.”

-The two share not only love for each other, but they also highly respect each other’s work.
+The two share not only love for each other but also highly respect each other’s work.

-“Working with your spouse provides the added benefit of having your biggest fan by your side every day,” Katie said.
-“This becomes especially important when navigating difficult seasons in business, but is also made sweeter when you get to celebrate a success.
+“Working with your spouse provides the added benefit of having your biggest fan by your side daily,” Katie said.
+“This becomes especially important when navigating difficult seasons in business but is also made sweeter when you get to celebrate a success.
 It’s exciting in any business to have something to celebrate, but it’s even greater to enjoy it with your significant other.”

 Humans tend to fear and stress about things they don’t understand or don’t know, but working with an advisor serving as your advocate can make a huge difference in making long-term decisions that positively impact financial outcomes.